mertakd/Rick-and-Morty-Paging3/README.md

 - [MVVM](https://developer.android.com/topic/architecture#modern-app-architecture)
 - [ViewBinding](https://developer.android.com/topic/libraries/view-binding)
 - [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) - Hilt is a dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project
-- [Paging](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) - (Paging Error State/ Displaying the loading state in a footer, Displaying the loading state in Fragment, List separators) - The Paging library makes it easier for you to load data incrementally and gracefully within your app's UI
+- [Paging3](https://developer.android.com/topic/libraries/architecture/paging/v3-migration) - (Displaying the loading state in a footer, Displaying the loading state in Fragment, List separators) - The Paging library makes it easier for you to load data incrementally and gracefully within your app's UI
 - [Navigation](https://developer.android.com/guide/navigation)
 - [Retrofit](https://github.com/square/retrofit) - A type-safe HTTP client for Android and Java.
 - [Moshi](https://github.com/square/moshi) - A modern JSON library for Android, Java and Kotlin